lordimox/artgallery/README.md

 I'm writing some comments below about what I did in the project:

 Challenge asks for a News section, but decided to consume a public API that needs no suscription or token and still showing the functionality and HTTP Requests.

 I explicitly removed the .env files from .gitignore since here the API url is public and no token is needed, but still wanted to show this practice.
+Next.js allows you to use .env by itself but to extract the values directly form a component (Next.js also provides an API routing service that I did not used), so I needed to use .dotenv library to retrieve the environment variables.

 REDUX
 Instead of consuming a Database with needs of deploying an API and database, I decided to use Redux as database.
 The Redux store is persisted with client localStorage.